code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-apache-activemq-installation.md

     <img src="{{ site.url }}/assets/images/jms/apache-activemq-console.png" alt="apache activemq console">
 </figure>

-Click on the <ins>Manage ActiveMQ broker</ins> link and enter following default credentials: User name="<kbd>admin</kbd>" and Password="<kbd>admin</kbd>".
+Click on the <file>Manage ActiveMQ broker</file> link and enter following default credentials: User name="<kbd>admin</kbd>" and Password="<kbd>admin</kbd>".
 A home page will be displayed that shows some basic statistics on the ActiveMQ broker.
 In addition it contains a number of menus that allow you to explore the different configuration items (queues, topics, connections, ...) of the broker.

 <figure>
     <img src="{{ site.url }}/assets/images/jms/apache-activemq-console-welcome.png" alt="apache activemq console welcome">